anwyho/bartbot.bak/README.md

   * All the protocols
   * How to design them and how to call them
   * Key/secret management
+* Object Oriented Programming
+  * Not the theoretical stuff they teach you in school
+  * Inheritance is amazing
+* Functional Programming
+  * Concurrency comes by design
 * Serverless programming
 * Natural language processing